PayFabric/Release-Notes/README.md

 * Device: device used at the time of creating a wallet link
 * CompletedOn: the date the wallet link was completed on

-**ADDED.** Enhancement to WalletLink CREATE API - Enhance existing WalletLink Create API by include the actual link into the response so 3rd party integrator does not need to compile and put the link together.
+**ADDED.** Enhancement to Wallet Link CREATE API - Enhance existing Wallet Link Create API by include the actual link into the response so 3rd party integrator does not need to compile and put the link together.

 **ADDED.** Enhancement to Wallet Report functionalities - Combine Wallet and Expired Card reports into a single report with the following:
 + Provide the user the ability to filter expired card with a given date range for expiration date